 They expressed thanks for all the things they’ve learned from them.
 Students are brilliantly expressive in describing everything from learning to use the toilet to learning family card games.
 We helped brainstorm a list of ideas and then let students write their notes.
 Some students chose to write a rough draft before making a good copy, but this is isn’t as important as the sentiment of the letter.

 We purchased some decorative writing paper with matching envelopes.
-For a most affordable option, consider collecting paper towel rolls.
+For the most affordable option, consider collecting paper towel rolls.
 Students can roll up their letters and wrap the rolls with tissue paper or add a little ribbon.

 If you have a bit more money to work with, finding cheap frames so students can frame their letters is another option.